versia-pub/server/docs/cli/index.md

 ## Scripting with the CLI

 Some CLI commands that return data as tables can be used in scripts.
 To convert them to JSON or CSV, some commands allow you to specify a `--format` flag that can be either `"json"` or `"csv"`.
-See `bun cli help` or `bun cli <command> -h` for more information.
+See `cli help` or `cli <command> -h` for more information.

-Flags can be used in any order and anywhere in the script (except for the `bun cli` command itself).
-The command arguments themselves must be in the correct order, however.Z
+Flags can be used in any order and anywhere in the script (except for the `cli` command itself).